monsoonmaelstrom/book2/book2.md

 *What the hell just happened?* I wonder.

-“Children,” she begins, and I hear Gavin smothering a laugh, which quickly spreads and suddenly, as we all stand there laughing, I feel better than I have in days.
+“Children,” she begins, and I hear Gavin smothering a laugh, which quickly spreads to the rest of us and suddenly, as we all stand there laughing, I feel better than I have in days.
 Weeks even.
-Probably since before we left Branton.
+Probably since we left Branton.

-I hear a crack echo through the clearing, and my mirth quickly vanishes.
-I look over to note a red handprint darkening Gavin’s left cheek, and before I can think better of it, I’m moving toward her.
+A loud crack echoes through the clearing, and my mirth vanishes as quickly as it appeared.
+I look over and see a red handprint darkening Gavin’s left cheek.
+Before I can think better of it, I’m moving toward her.
 I grab her right shoulder and spin her toward me at the same time I shove, off balancing her enough so that she takes a step back, and trips over the foot I’ve planted in her path, sending her sprawling onto her back.
-I follow her down onto the ground, driving a knee into her stomach, and placing my forearm across her neck.
+I follow her down onto the ground, driving a knee into her stomach, and placing my forearm across her throat.
 I note that her eyes have widened in shock or fear.
-I’m not sure which.
+I’m not sure which, and don’t particularly care.

 “You do not get to hurt my friends,” I tell her flatly, before slowly withdrawing my arm.
 “If you want to teach them, and they agree, fine.”

 “I’ll do what I like, daughter.
 Or did you forget about Liam?”

-“No, I did not forget about Liam.
-And No, you will *not* do what you like.
+“No, I didn’t forget about Liam.
+And no, you will *not* do what you like.
 You can kill Liam exactly once.
-And then you know what will happen.
+Then you know what will happen.
 So you *will* stop with the idle threats toward Liam, and you will not hurt my friends.
 If you want allies,” I continue, “then you will treat us like allies.
 Do you understand?”

 She says nothing, which I take as assent, and I return to my spot between Liam and Alex.

-Alex throws an arm around my shoulders, which helps to mitigate the adrenaline coursing through my body some, but I still feel shaky.
-This is not exactly how I planned on this going, and I’m not sure what the fallout is going to be.
+Alex throws an arm around my shoulders, which helps to mitigate the adrenaline coursing through my body a bit, but I still feel shaky.
+This is not how I planned on this going, and I’m not sure what the fallout is going to be.

-I cast a sideways glance at Liam, hoping he’s not too upset by the fact that I just told my mother to try me when his life is what’s at stake.
+I cast a sideways glance at Liam, hoping he’s not too upset by the fact that I basically just told my mother to try me when his life is what’s at stake.
 This is why I was hoping to talk to him alone first.
 I knew we would get to this point, and I knew it wouldn’t take long.
 I was just hoping it would take a little bit longer than this.
 But I’m done letting her be… her.
 It’s like I said, if she wants allies then we deserve to be treated as such.

 It *is* a new fucking order.
 For everyone.

-Thankfully, Liam looks unperturbed and reaches out to take my hand when he notices me glancing at him, which makes me feel a lot more secure in my decision not to let my mother run roughshod over us all.
+Thankfully, Liam looks unperturbed and reaches out to take my hand when he notices me glancing at him, which makes me feel a lot more secure in my decision not to let her run roughshod over us all.

 My mother regains her feet, and continues on as if nothing happened.
 “Today you will all be learning magic.”